Economy of Iran: International trade

-The current account
+Current accounts

 Iran had an estimated $110 billion in foreign reserves in 2011 and balances its external payments by pricing oil at approximately $75 per barrel.
 As of 2013, only $30 to $50 billion of those reserves are accessible because of current sanctions.
 Iranian media has questioned the reason behind Iran's government non-repatriation of its foreign reserves before the imposition of the latest round of sanctions and its failure to convert into gold.
 As a consequence, the Iranian rial lost more than 40% of its value between December 2011 and April 2012.

 The current account was expected to reach a surplus of 2.1% of GDP in FY 2012, and the net fiscal balance (after payments to Iran's National Development Fund) will register a surplus of 0.3% of GDP.
 In 2013 the external debts stood at $7.2 billion down from $17.3 billion in 2012.
 Overall fiscal deficit is expected to deteriorate to 2.7% of GDP in FY 2016 from 1.7% in 2015.

 Money in circulation reached $700 billion in March 2020 (based on the 2017 pre-devaluation exchange rate), thus furthering the decline of the Iranian rial and rise in inflation.